salehitayem/CollectDailyCashReceipts/README.md

 -  **project.db**: This db file contain the database schema .
 It defines tables for users, stores, sales data, and more

+## Design Choices
+While developing this project, I made certain design choices to ensure its effectiveness and user-friendliness:

+- **High Security**: Security is a top priority.
+User authentication is implemented with robust encryption to safeguard sensitive financial data.
+Access controls are in place to restrict unauthorized access to certain features.

+- **User-Centric Design**: The application is designed with the end-users in mind.
+It features a clean and intuitive interface to minimize the learning curve for users with varying technical backgrounds.

+- **Simplicity**: I opted for a straightforward and minimalistic design to make the application easy to navigate and use.
+This simplicity enhances the overall user experience and reduces the likelihood of errors.

+- **Flexibility**: The application is adaptable to different types of retail businesses.
+Admins can create and manage stores, cashiers, and users, allowing businesses to tailor the system to their unique needs.

+## Conclusion

+In conclusion, "Collect Daily Cash Receipts" is a web application designed to streamline financial operations for retail businesses.
+It prioritizes security, simplicity, and user-friendliness to make the lives of accounting and management teams easier.
+I hope you find this application valuable, and I encourage you to explore it further to discover its full range of features.

 ## Running the Project on Windows Server 2022